automl/learna/README.md

 In particular, we provide source code to run:

 #### *LEARNA*:
-A ready to use deep reinforcement learning implementation for RNA Design, using PPO [[Schulman et al., 2017]](https://arxiv.org/abs/1707.06347) to learn a policy for solving individual RNA Design problems in an end-to-end fashion from scratch.
+A ready to use deep reinforcement learning implementation for RNA Design.
+Utilizing PPO [[Schulman et al., 2017]](https://arxiv.org/abs/1707.06347), the agent learns a policy for solving individual RNA Design problems in an end-to-end fashion from scratch.

 #### *Meta-LEARNA*:
 A meta-learning approach for RNA Design utilizing a single policy, pre-trained across thousands of different RNA design tasks, capable of solving new RNA Design tasks by transfering the learned knowledge.